 Another concern with vessel traffic is the potential for striking marine mammals.
 Jensen and Silber (2004) assembled a database of whale strikes reported throughout the world.
 Of the 292 records of confirmed or possible ship strikes to large whales, most were reported in North America, but this may be an artifact of data collection procedures and/or decreased reporting in other global jurisdictions.
+Two were reported for offshore Japan (Jensen and Silber 2004).
 The probability of a ship strike resulting in a lethal injury (mortality or severe injury) of a large cetacean increases with ship speed (Laist et al. 2001; Vanderlaan and Taggart 2007).
-Most lethal and severe injury to a whale approaches 100% in the event of a direct strike when a ship is traveling faster than 15 kt (Laist et al. 2001; Vanderlaan and Taggart 2007).
+Most lethal and severe injuries to large whales occur when vessels travel at 14 kt or faster, and the probability of severe or lethal injury to a whale approaches 100% in the event of a direct strike when a ship is traveling faster than 15 kt (Laist et al. 2001; Vanderlaan and Taggart 2007).
 The probability of a ship strike is a function of vessel density, animal density, and vessel speed.
-Given the slow speed of the seismic vessel (~4 kt), the probability of injurious or fatal strikes with mammals during the proposed operations is considered to be low.
+Vessel and animal density (particularly of baleen whales) are expected to be relatively low at Shatsky Rise.
+In addition, given the slow speed of the seismic vessel (~4 kt), the probability of injurious or fatal strikes with mammals during the proposed operations is considered to be low.

+Direct physical effects to sea turtles during seismic operations could include ship collisions and entanglement with seismic gear.
 Vessels traveling at speeds >4 km/h are more likely to collide with turtles at sea, which can result in turtle injury or death (Hazel et al. 2007).
 Large species like leatherbacks that spend extended periods near the surface are particularly susceptible to ship strikes.
-Because the prevalence of ship strikes is a function of vessel density and turtle density, and few turtles are expected to occur in the study area, the probability of collision during the seismic survey is expected to be low.
+Because the prevalence of ship strikes are a function of vessel density and turtle density-both of which will be low at Shatsky Rise-the probability of collision during the seismic survey is expected to be low.
+Ship-turtle collisions are more likely in coastal areas where boat traffic is high and during nesting seasons when turtles aggregate.